qweeze/rstream/docs/examples/check_connection_broken/README.md

 Connection broken
 ---

+Currently the client supports auto-reconnect just for Producer and SuperstreamProducer.

-The client does not support auto-reconnect at the moment, but it allows you to be notified if such event happens and take action through a callback.
+The client does not support auto-reconnect at consumer side at the moment, but it allows you to be notified if such event happens and take action through a callback.

-This callback can be passed to the constructor of (superstream)consumers/(superstream)producers during instantiation.
+This callback can be passed to the constructor of (superstream)consumers during instantiation.

 You can use these callbacks in order to notify your main flow that a disconnection happened to properly close consumers and producers or you can use the method reconnect_stream in order to try to reconnect to the stream.

-You can find the examples in this folder for the close and reconnect scenarios for both (superstream)producers and (superstream)consumers.
+You can find the examples in this folder for the close and reconnect scenarios for consumers.

-Please note that if you don't specify this callback, just a ConnectionClosed exception is raised.

 # Specify an offset to restart